cincospenguinos/topaz_turtle/README.md

 ## What do we have to do next?

-- [ ] Extract the opinion in the sentence
+- [x] Extract the opinion in the sentence
+- [ ] Allow evaluation of a specific metric for test command
 - [ ] Extract the agent in the sentence
 - [ ] Extract the target in the sentence
 - [ ] Figure out the polarity of the opinion